 Bake for 25 minutes in the preheated oven.
 Add mini marshmallows in an even layer 5 minutes before time is up.
 ENJOY!

-TIPS: MAKE THE BEST SWEET POTATO SIDE DISH POSSIBLE!
+RECIPE TIPS: MAKE THE BEST SWEET POTATO CASSEROLE POSSIBLE!

 This sweet potato casserole with marshmallows recipe calls for 1 cup of brown sugar total, but feel free to replace some or all of it with maple syrup, honey or agave nectar.